 A GEM is constructed from detailed functional annotation of a species' genome (Figure I).
 This annotation is used to define the gene-protein-reaction associations of all metabolic genes, which collectively describe the cellular metabolic network, representing an organism-specific physiological and genetic knowledgebase [113].
 The stoichiometry of the metabolic network can mathematically be described in a stoichiometric matrix (S-matrix) where the coefficients enumerate whether a metabolite is a substrate or product for each of the reactions in the network.
-The S-matrix is complemented by various constraints on allowable metabolic flux (ν) through each reaction that is dictated by, for example, thermodynamics or experimentally measured uptake rates [114].
-Given the assumption of mass balance at steady-state, the sum of input and output fluxes through one metabolite is equal to zero (S^{} ν = 0).
+The S-matrix is complemented by various constraints on allowable metabolic flux (v) through each reaction that is dictated by, for example, thermodynamics or experimentally measured uptake rates [114].
+Given the assumption of mass balance at steady-state, the sum of input and output fluxes through one metabolite is equal to zero (Sv = 0).
 Although this mathematical model can be used to estimate metabolic flux distributions, to reduce the solution space with the aim of yielding physiologically relevant flux distributions often requires the definition of a cellular objective.
 Objective functions that are often used include maximization of biomass production (particularly suitable for microorganisms) or minimization of energy utilization or nutrient uptake.
-Through the reduced, thereby improving the quality of the GEMs accordingly.
+Through the accumulation of novel evidence from physiological and molecular experiments, discrepancies between model predictions and measured phenotypes can gradually be reduced, thereby improving the quality of the GEMs accordingly.
 In addition, improving annotation of enzyme function and reaction characteristics (i.e., charge balance, directionality) from metabolic databases, for example, MetaCyc [115] and KEGG [116], can help to further improve the quality and coverage of the GEMs.